zimnyaa/Detect-Hooks/README.md

 This is a fork of the `detect-hooks` BOF, rebuilt for sliver.

-Also, there's a new BOF, `hooks-kernel`, that uses opcode comparisons instead of syscall stub signatures to find hooks in `kernelbase`/`kernel32`.
+Also, there's a new BOF, `hooks-kernel`, that uses opcode comparisons with lots of false positives instead of syscall stub signatures to find hooks in `kernelbase`/`kernel32`.
+In this example it looks for `jmp`, but many EDRs use `push+ret` instead.

 # sliver BOF porting notes